reyapo/reyOS/README.md

 # reyOS

 reyOS is for me to experiment with OS building.
 As of now I have little to no experience so don't take this to seriously :).
+I am running Debian, so all is only tested and build on Debian.

 ## preperation